 - Car Maintenance $740 before I left (but I would have done this anyways)

 - Tolls/Parking + Park entrance Fees $200 (I used the $80 a year America the beautiful National Park Pass)

-I ended up buying more supplies than I needed but rounded up all of my must-have items in this post “13 Practical Items you don’t want to Car Camp without”.
+I ended up buying more supplies than I needed but rounded up all of my must-have items in “13 Practical Items you don’t want to Car Camp without”.